Microsoft-community/Community-website/wiki/reinstalling-microsoft-store.md

 3. A black window will pop up and when it's finished, restart your computer and it should be fixed.

->If this does not fix your rpblem, try the Method 2: Reinstalling Microsoft Store instead.
+>If this does not fix your problem, try the Method 2: Reinstalling Microsoft Store instead.

 ## Method 2: Reinstalling Microsoft Store